carpentries-lab/metagenomics-analysis/_episodes/11-ampliconSequencing.md

 ### 16S rRNA gene

 The 16S ribosomal RNA gene (16S rRNA) is approximately 1,500 bp long, and contains nine variable regions separated by conserved regions.
 We use the variable regions of the gene to distinguish one bacterial type from another.
-One of the most commonly sequenced variable regions is the V3 - V4 region that spans approaximately 469 bp (Fadrosh et al. 2014.
+One of the most commonly sequenced variable regions is the V3 - V4 region that spans approximately 469 bp (Fadrosh et al. 2014.
 Microbiome).

 ![16S rRNA Variable Regions (http://www.lcsciences.com/)](../fig/16s-gene.png)